thespacedojo/shareit/README.md

                           // Don't put text on the sharing buttons
     applyColors: true     // boolean (default: true)
-                          // apply classes to inherit each social networks background color });
+                          // apply classes to inherit each social networks background color
+    cssFramework: "bootstrap" // string (default: 'bootstrap').
+The other alternative is 'semantic' });
 ```